 After the February Revolution of the 1917th, the situation in the country dramatically changed.
 Higher education for women and emancipation, in general, became one of the main issues in the new Russia.

 For the first years, women tended to choose more creative faculties and programs, e.g. Faculty of Chemistry and Engineering and Construction Faculty.
 Despite the revolutions, the institute maintained a high quality of education.
-For example, it trained city engineers by the old pre-revolutionary educational programs, including many subjects, dedicated to general engineering and academic development, such as the construction of railways and highways, tunnels, hydraulic foundations, and others.
+For example, it trained city engineers by the old pre-revolutionary educational programs, including many subjects, dedicated to the general engineering and academic development, such as the construction of railways and highways, tunnels, hydraulic foundations, and others.
 This solid academic and engineering basis allowed them to become highly qualified specialists.
 There was even an optional course in shipbuilding.

-During the Second World War, the number of women dramatically increased and they were the half of the total number of students, and study at all faculties.
+During the Second World War, the number of women dramatically increased and they were half of the total number of students and studied at all faculties.
 One of the alumni was Anastasia Stebleva, graduated in 1948.
 She was a renown specialist and discovered a large number of unique deposits: gold-antimony ores, titanium magnesite ones, magnesite, and others.
 She went all way from a geologist to the head of the geological party.
 By the 1960s, the total number of students considerably increased and was 12 times higher than in 1945.
 The share of female students was 20% and this trend persisted.
 It is worth mentioning, that girls study at all faculties and programs.

 There are female graduates, who went into politics and along with men are engaged in issues of social and economic development of the Tomsk region and its territories.
 Short story: Oksana Kozlovskaya graduated from Tomsk Polytechnic Institute in 1979.
 1999-2007 she worked as deputy head of the Tomsk Governor Administration on economic policy and investment.
 2007-2011 - the First Deputy Governor of the Tomsk Region, since 2011 - Chairman of the Duma of the Tomsk region.
 In addition, she is an Honorary member of Tomsk Polytechnic University.